Where Is Arya Going Next & Who Will She Kill?

-Warning: This post contains spoilers for season 8 of Game Of Thrones.
+Warning: This article contains spoilers for season 8 of Game Of Thrones.

 Despite all the celebrating in last week's episode of Game Of Thrones, some pretty ominous stuff happened.
 We lost Rhaegal and Missandei, and the tide seems to be turning on Daenerys.
 However, don't let all this overshade an important moment between Arya Stark (Maisie Williams) and the Hound (Rory McCann) before they set off for King's Landing to fight Cersei (Lena Headey) et al.